Pejman Akbarzadeh

 Pejman Akbarzadeh (پژمان اكبرزاده, born 1980) is a Persian-Dutch pianist, journalist, music historian and documentary maker.

 Early life

 Born in Shiraz in 1980, Akbarzadeh had his first music lessons at the age of nine from Gholam Loghmani and later from Bahram Nasrollahi.
-In 2001 moved to Tehran and continued his piano studies under Farman Behboud.
+In 2001, he moved to Tehran and continued his piano studies under Farman Behboud.

 "Persian Musicians" project

 At age fifteen he started to research the works and activities of twentieth-century Persian (Iranian) composers and conductors.
 Three years later he published the first volume of his projected four-volume work, Persian Musicians which became a source for various publications such as Encyclopedia Iranica.

 Journalism

 Pejman Akbarzadeh (L) and Prof. Ahmad Eghtedari (R).
 Persian Studies Foundation Conference, Hafez Hall, Shiraz, 2005.

 Pejman Akbarzadeh has written articles in both Persian and English, mostly on cultural topics, which have been published in BBC Persian Service Online, "Persian Heritage Magazine" (New Jersey), "Shargh Newspaper" (Tehran), "Rahavard Quarterly" (Los Angeles), "Gooya.com" (Brussels), "Payvand.com" (San Francisco)... and Yas-e-no Daily, which was banned in Iran in 2003.